dreamcatcher-tech/network/Inbox/2025-02-12 1552 making shards part of the artifact api.md

 Make a walker that can walk over a directory, like a for await on a particular file ?
 Then can give requirements for orders and other things.

+We need a way to write some config in the shard locations.